Unknown221B/AutoJudge/README.md

 ## Preprocessing and Feature Extraction

-For preprocessing, missing values are handled and all text fields are combined into a single input.
+For preprocessing, missing values are handled and all text fields are combined internally into a single input.
 Feature extraction includes:
 - TF-IDF vectors
 - Text length
 - Mathematical symbol count